 Australia has brush fires every year.
 Like California, Australia has a rainier season where underbrush can grow quickly.
 Also like California, Australia has a drier season where the underbrush dies and dries, making it perfect fire-starting material.

-Where the fires are
+Where the fires struck

 Hardest-hit areas included the states of New South Wales and Victoria – home to Sydney and Melbourne, respectively.